bobdavies2000/OpenCVB/README.md

 solving incrementally bigger problems.
 The philosophy behind this approach is that human vision is not computationally intensive but is built on many almost trivial algorithms working together.
 Computer vision problem are not huge but there are an unmanageable number of them.
-Putting a lot of algorithms together in a single app seems like an important step.
-Time will tell.
+The first step – combining many different algorithms into a single app – is the motivation for OpenCVB’s organization.

 OpenCVB is targeting only cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of